ansible-collections/netapp.ontap/README.md

 ### Bug Fixes
   - na_ontap_export_policy_rule - fix issue with idempotency in REST.
   - na_ontap_volume_efficiency - fix issue with modifying volume efficiency in REST.
+  - na_ontap_volume - added error message while trying to modify efficiency configuration for a volume in REST, when efficiency is disabled.

 ## 22.11.0